caioviniciusml/caioviniciusml/README.md

 # Hello, I'm Caio Vinicius 💻

-I'm a Software Engineer currently majoring in Computer Engineering, my professional experience is focused on Front-End Web Development using technologies such as JavaScript, TypeScript, React.js, and Next.js.
-Additionally, I am currently enhancing my Back-End Development skills with Node.js, Express.js, and Nest.js to become a Fullstack developer in the near future.
+I'm a Software Engineer currently undergraduating in Computer Engineering, my professional experience until now was focused on Front-End Web Development using technologies such as JavaScript, TypeScript, React.js, and Next.js.
+However, I also have Back-End Skills with Node.js, Express.js, SQL & NoSQL Databases still looking for experiences as a Fullstack Software Engineer.
 I'm truly passionate for Software Engineering at all, I'm always looking for optimize functions, enhance application performances, understand how applications communicate and operate, delve into the design of complex systems and etc.

 ### Languages and Tools
 <img align="left" alt="HTML" title="HTML" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/html5/html5-plain.svg" />